Stackclash/5e-vault/1. DM Stuff/Session Journals/Curse of Strahd/S1 Welcome to Barovia.md

 - They make their way to the attic where they find the room that the children were kept.
 	- The party takes the bones of the children to put to rest
 - Guided by the ghost of Rose they find the secret door to the basement
-- In the basement they find the crypts of the family that owned the house.
+- In the basement they find the crypts of the family that owned the hou